ejazr83/Book-Summaries/Identity and Access Management/Identity Attack Vectors/03-Enterprise Identity.md

 ![Two tier Enterprise Role Model](https://i.imgur.com/8h4wrNS.png)

 ## Bots
-  - Identity govenrnace shodul be used for Bots performing critical actions
+  - Identity governance should be used for Bots performing critical actions
-  - Requires building out an invetory and catalog the presence, purpose and access requirements
+  - Requires building out an inventory and having a catalog of their presence, purpose and access requirements
   - For persistent bots treat it like an identity for other accounts, catalogue them and manage their lifecycle